ADVICE

 * You must bring the originals of your driver’s licence, insurance certificate and registration document.
 It is a legal requirement in France to carry these papers with your vehicle.

-* From 1 July 2012 it is a legal requirement to carry a breathalyser kit (ethylotest) which is certified “NF”.
-Failure to do so, from 1 November 2012, will result in a fine of 11 euros.
+* From 1 July 2012 it became a legal requirement to carry a breathalyser kit (ethylotest) which is certified “NF”.
+However, from 1 March 2013, a new decree (no. 2013-180) restated the obligation to carry a kit but removed any penalty for the failure to do so !!

-* There is no need to adjust your headlamp, but you must affix a GB sticker to your number plate.
+* There is no need to adjust your headlamp but you must ride with a dipped headlight at all times.
+You must affix a GB/European sticker to your number plate.
 Ensure your bike is in a roadworthy condition – minimum tyre tread is 1.6mm in France.

 * Information for road-users in France can be found on the Government website www.securite-routiere.gouv.fr